giosilvi/GPT-Prompter/README.md

 # GPT-Prompter
-Open source Chrome extension to get a fast customizable prompts (e.g. explanations) of the selected text using GPT-3 model.
+Open source Chrome extension to get fast customizable prompts (e.g. explanations) of the selected text using OpenAI`s GPT-3 model.
 Available in the Chrome web store.

 To use it follows these steps: